-In a move that fundamentally changed the face of AWO, in April 1998, the membership voted to change the association's Constitution and Bylaws to require carrier members to demonstrate a "good faith commitment" (In 2008, the Board of Directors voted to recommend to the full membership that the "good faith commitment" clause be deleted and to simply require members) to achieve compliance with the AWO Responsible Carrier Program, and undergo an AWO-certified audit of their program by January 1, 2000, or within two years of joining the association, whichever is later.
-(In 2004, the Board of Directors voted to reduce the timeframe requirement to within one year of joining the association.)
+In a move that fundamentally changed the face of AWO, in April 1998, the membership voted to change the association's Constitution and Bylaws to require carrier members to demonstrate a "good faith commitment" to achieve compliance with the AWO Responsible Carrier Program, and undergo an AWO-certified audit of their program by January 1, 2000, or within two years of joining the association, whichever was later.
+In 2004, the Board of Directors voted to reduce the timeframe requirement to within one year of joining the association.
 No longer was it enough to simply operate a towing company and pay dues to belong to AWO.
 Now, members had to commit to operating their companies to operate safely and responsibly by implementing the Responsible Carrier Program, and then demonstrate their implementation by undergoing a comprehensive third-party audit conducted by professional, experienced and knowledgeable auditors.
+In 2008, the Board of Directors voted to recommend to the full membership that the "good faith commitment" clause be deleted and to require members to achieve compliance within one year.